 77. Why is mechanical hyperventilation a cause for concern for patients with traumatic brain injuries?

-Because with the drop in ICP also comes a drop in cerebral blood flow, which can end up causing ischemia as well.
+Because with the drop in ICP also comes a drop in cerebral blood flow, which can end up causing ischemia.

 78. What is the normal ICP?